mpv-player/mpv/DOCS/man/vo.rst

             IEC 61966-2-4 (sRGB)
         linear
             Linear light output
-        gamma22
+        gamma18
+            Pure power curve (gamma 1.8), also used for Apple RGB gamma22
             Pure power curve (gamma 2.2)
+        gamma28
+            Pure power curve (gamma 2.8), also used for BT.470-BG prophoto
+            ProPhoto RGB (ROMM)

     ``icc-profile=<file>``
         Load an ICC profile and use it to transform linear RGB to screen output.